wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/3-error-handling-level-one-level-two.md

 - Level 3: Individual processes
 - Level 4: All processes

-Therefore, any level 1 exception handling rules will be executed before the respective Level 2 rules:
+Therefore, any level 1 exception handling rules will run before the respective Level 2 rules:

 ![The Exception Handling tab in the Launch New Edge action's properties.](..\media\launch-new-edge-action-properties.png)